 Enjoy chicken "pasta" salad on a Paleo diet with this clever zucchini noodle version that's loaded with palate-pleasing flavors.
 Diced cooked chicken breast is combined with spiralized zucchini, julienned carrots, and chopped fresh cilantro, all tossed in a salty, sweet, and sour dressing made with apple cider vinegar and Chinese five-spice powder.
 Top with sliced raw or toasted almonds and serve at once.

-Kugels are a classic Jewish holiday dish that are traditionally made with egg noodles.
-This clever healthier recipe uses spiralized zoodles instead for a kugel that can be completely gluten free if you use gluten-free matzo meal and matzo.
+Kugels are a classic Jewish holiday dish that is traditionally made with egg noodles.
+This clever healthier recipe uses spiralized zoodles instead, for a kugel that can be completely gluten-free if you use gluten-free matzo meal and matzo.
 Don't skip the step of draining the cooked zucchini in a colander before adding to the baking dish as this helps to prevent a watery casserole.

 Udon soup is a Japanese restaurant favorite that you can recreate inexpensively at home with this simple Asian chicken zoodle soup recipe.
 Spiralized squash and sweet potato mingle with packaged fresh udon noodles and shredded cooked chicken (use leftovers or a rotisserie bird) in a simple broth with Asian seasonings and a little jalapeno for heat.